csaid/csaid.github.io/_posts/2025-01-08-beefotunatarianism.md

 </div>

 ## Minimizing welfare lost per calorie
-Hot take here, but eating animals reduces their welfare.
+Hot take, but eating animals reduces their welfare.
 So if you want to eat a certain number of calories from animals, you might want to minimize the _welfare lost per calorie_.
 But as we’ll see, there’s an interesting distinction between how this works for farmed animals and wild animals.

 * For farmed animals, beef minimizes the _suffering per calorie_
 * For wild animals, tuna minimizes the _welfare deprived per calorie_